laravel-enso/tables/README.md

     email notifications are always used for sending the actual export file, so you should take into account email attachment size and mail server timeout / other limitations when choosing values for the export.
 ##### dateFormat
 is a string, with the date format for date columns, which will be used when displaying date values
+##### fullInfoRecordLimit
+is a numeric limit, representing the top resultset limit when the computation of the filtered & totals functionality becomes disabled by default and is made avaible on-demand.

 #### Template
 ```JSON